-Romantic Malayalam Movies to Watch on Valentine’s Day
+Romantic Malayalam Movies to Watch For The Feels!

-It’s the month of February and love is in the air.
-You may be set with your special plans for that special one this valentine’s day.
-Well, here’s something you can add to the list – a romantic movie date in your house (catering to the COVID protocols!).
-Trust me, it would be like the icing on the cake and would be the perfect way to celebrate valentine’s day.
+Why wait till the month of February for a romantic movie date?
+Make every day count with your partner with some interesting date ideas, a movie date being on top of the list of course!
+Well, here’s something you can add to the special plan- a romantic movie date in your house.
+Trust me, it would be like the icing on the cake and would be the perfect way to spend time with your partner.
 Just to make your work easier, here is a list of romantic Malayalam movies that you can choose from for your date night!

-The immense success of Premam created a trend among the youth of Kerala.
-People began to impersonate the characters by adopting their beard style and even their dressing sense.
-Malar Miss became an overnight sensation.
-There was a lot that the young people of Kerala could relate to Premam.
+The success of Premam was so immense that it created a trend among the youth of Kerala.
+People began to impersonate the characters by adopting the beard and even the dressing sense of the characters.
+Malar Miss (played by Sai Pallavi) became an overnight sensation.
+There was a lot that the young people of Kerala could relate to in the film Premam.
 The story wasn’t a surprise, it was just a simple one.
 It explored the life of George over a period of 15 years.
 The film captured his life from his careless boyhood days to his responsible adult days.
 At every phase of his life, he falls for a woman.
-How things change for him is what the film is all about.
-It is undoubtedly one of the greatest Malayalam movies ever made.
+How life happens for him is what the film is all about.
+It is undoubtedly one of the best romantic Malayalam movies ever made.
+The love segment between George and Malar is something that stayed with me forever.

 2. Luca (2019)

-With its beautiful hues and colors, Luca explores different shades of love wrapped in immersing mystery.
-Tovino Thomas plays the titular lead Luca, a painter and Ahaana Krishna plays Niharika, his love interest.
-The film blends mystery and love beautifully and that in fact is Luca’s USP.
+With its beautiful hues and colors, Luca explores different shades of love wrapped in immersive mystery.
+Tovino Thomas plays the titular lead Luca, a painter, and Ahaana Krishna plays Niharika, his love interest.
+The film blends mystery and romance beautifully and that in fact is Luca’s USP.
+Luca is one of the best romantic Malayalam movies released recently.

 3. Vandanam (1989)

-An unforgettable classic, Vandanam is that film which you can’t watch without shedding tears.
+An unforgettable classic, Vandanam is that film that you can’t watch without shedding tears.
 The climax will leave you with a feeling of a lump in your throat.
 It is upon watching films like these that I realized, how lucky we are to live in a generation where communication is accessible so easily.
 Mohanlal as always excels in this Priyadarshan masterpiece.
+Vandanam is a funny, heartbreaking, evergreen romantic Malayalam movie.

 4. Mayanadi (2017)

 Ashiq Abu’s mystical river is simply enthralling.
 A witness to life and death and symbolic of the very essence of life itself- Mayanadi takes us on a beautiful and soothing journey.
 Maathen and Appu have become household names in Kerala.
 Their love saga is sure to leave you in pieces.
-Ashiq Abu captures the urban love with intricate delicacy.
-Tovino Thomas is impressive as a lovable Rascal and Aishwarya Lakshmi shines as a struggling actress.
+Ashiq Abu captures urban love with intricate delicacy.
+Tovino Thomas is impressive as a lovable rascal and Aishwarya Lekshmi shines as a struggling actress.

 5. Chithram (1988)

 I have always admired director Priyadarshan’s stories and how he picturizes them.
 The stories are so fresh and happening.
-A Priyadarshan film is what you can call a complete entertainer!
+A Priyadarshan film is what you can call a complete entertainer.
 Chitram is no different.
 A love that begins from hate is always entertaining to watch, isn’t it?
-Chitram balances emotions, humor, and love in this super hit classic Malayalam movie.
+We find a balance of emotions, humor, and love in this super hit classic romantic Malayalam movie.

 6. Thattathin Marayathu (2012)